keystonejs/keystone/docs/guides/hooks.md

 ### Hook Type

 A hooks _type_ is defined by where it is attached.
-Keystone recognises three _types_ of hook:
+Keystone recognizes three _types_ of hooks:

 - [Field Type hooks](/docs/api/hooks.md#field-type-hooks) -
   Field Type hooks are associated with a particular _field type_ and are applied to all fields of that type across all lists.